AthenaDecisionSystems/athena-owl-demos/docs/miniloan.md

 python non_regression_tests.py
 ```

-The script validates
+The script validates:

-  * The health end-point
+  * The health if the server end-point
   * Get the default system prompt designed for the demonstration
   * Get the main assistant entity (the metadata about the assistant)
   * Get the loan agent entity